On a combinatorial classification of fine compactified universal Jacobians: Contractible stability conditions for graphs

 for each nontrivial biconnected $W\subset V(\Gamma)$.
 Here $\phi^\Gamma_W=\sum_{v\in W}{\phi^\Gamma_v}$.

 We say that $\phi^\Gamma$ is \emph{compatible with $\Ggn$-morphisms} if for each $\Gamma'\in\Ggn$ and each two morphisms $c:\Gamma\to\Gamma'$ and $\tilde{c}:\Gamma\to\Gamma'$ in $\Ggn$, it satisfies

-for each $Z\in\C(\Gamma')$. \end{definition} Similarly, in the universal case we give the following definition, originally stated in \cite[Definition~3.1]{Kass_2019}. \begin{definition} Let $\{\phi^\Gamma\}_{\Gamma\in\Ggn}$ be a family of classical stability conditions which are \emph{compatible with contractions and automorphisms} in the sense of \cite[Section $3$]{Kass_2019}.
-A \emph{degree $d$ universal classical stability condition} is the limit
+for each $Z\in\C(\Gamma')$. \end{definition} Similarly, in the universal case we give the following definition, originally stated in \cite[Definition~3.1]{Kass_2019}. \begin{definition} Let $\{\phi^\Gamma\}_{\Gamma\in\Ggn}$ be a family of numerical polarisations which are \emph{compatible with contractions and automorphisms} in the sense of \cite[Section $3$]{Kass_2019}.
+A \emph{degree $d$ universal numerical polarisation} is the limit

 \end{definition}